Poison Ivy: The New Seduction

-Poison Ivy: The New Seduction is a 1997 American direct-to-video erotic thriller drama film directed by Kurt Voss and stars Jaime Pressly.
+Poison Ivy: The New Seduction is a 1997 American direct-to-video erotic thriller film directed by Kurt Voss and stars Jaime Pressly.
 It is a sequel to the 1996 film Poison Ivy II: Lily and the third installment of the Poison Ivy film series.
+The film was released by New Line Home Video on May 20, 1997.

 Plot

 In 1985, Ivan and Catherine Greer live with their 9-year-old daughter Joy, their housekeeper Rebecca (whom Ivan is having an affair with), and her two daughters Ivy (9) and Violet (8).
 The three young girls live as sisters, but Ivy has gotten bored by their childish games.
 She hears someone pull up to the house and sees that Ivan has unexpectedly returned home early.
-Aware of her mother's new affair with the pool boy, Ivy excitedly states, "There's going to be fireworks".
+Aware of her mother's new affair with the pool boy, Ivy excitedly states, "There's going to be fireworks."
 Ivan catches Rebecca in bed with the pool boy and the two men briefly scuffle.
 Afterwards, as Ivan tends to his wounds, he and Rebecca begin a loud argument that is overheard by Catherine.
 Upon learning of their affair, she immediately evicts Rebecca and her children.

 In 1996, Catherine has since died and Violet, who is now a beautiful young woman, returns to the Greer home and reunites with Joy.
 Violet states that she is looking for a summertime residence while working as a waitress and is planning to attend a local junior college.
-Joy suggests that Violet reside with them and stay in the late Catherine's room.
+Joy invites Violet to stay with them in the late Catherine's room.
 Joy is an amateur tennis star and engaged to her boyfriend Michael, who attends Yale University and will be working as an intern for Ivan's bank.
-During a late night party, Violet feels isolated and ridiculed by Joy's ivy league friends.
-So she excuses herself for a late shift at work.
+During a late night party, Violet feels isolated and ridiculed by Joy's ivy league friends, so she excuses herself for a late shift at work.
 Afterwards, Michael takes Joy to her room and initiates foreplay, only to be rejected.
 As Michael is on his way out, he runs into Violet, who has just returned from work and is dressed up in a leather outfit.
 Michael briefly questions Violet's job as a waitress, but she brushes it off and states the two have gotten off on the wrong foot.
 Taking advantage of his sexual frustration, Violet quickly seduces Michael and performs oral sex on him.